Finder: Searching for Files

 Multiple Different Searches

-If you need to find multiple different files in different locations or that meet different criteria, use the append() method.
-It returns a new Finder object so you can chain method calls:
+If you need to find multiple sets of files in different locations or meeting different criteria, use the append() method.
+It returns a new Finder object, allowing you to chain method calls for the appended search:

 ($finder = new Finder) // store the first Finder in the $finder variable!